-An eCommerce coffee company was experiencing stagnant sales (at approx. $20M) and increasing customer acquisition costs as a result of rising competition.
+An eCommerce coffee company was experiencing stagnant sales (at approximately $20M) and increased customer acquisition costs due to rising competition.

 PIN provided support in the following areas:

 Subscribers vs Non-Subscribers